Angelinaaaaaaaaaaaa/Side-Analysis-2023-of-League-Of-Legends/README.md

 #### Test Statistic:

-We use the Total Variation Distance (TVD) to see the difference between the win rates of the Red and Blue teams.
+We use the Total Variation Distance (TVD) to see the difference between the win rates of the Red and Blue teams since we use categorical data and wonder if two sample distributions come from the same distribution.

-#### Reasons:

-We chose TVD because we use categorical data and wonder if two sample distributions come from the same distribution.

 #### Significance Level: